Open Infrastructure Mapping Tools for Smarter Enterprise IT Management

 - Hybrid and multi-cloud footprints

-- Frequent provisioning/deprovisioning of workloads
+- Frequent provisioning and deprovisioning of workloads

 - Shared services and third-party dependencies